 Dementia, Caregiving and Transportation

-This new publication provides transportation tips for caregivers, information on types of transportation available, dementia-friendly tips for transit drivers, items to include in a travel kit, destination cards that can be tailored for each traveler, and a list of resources.
+This publication provides transportation tips for caregivers, information on types of transportation available, dementia-friendly tips for transit drivers, items to include in a travel kit, destination cards that can be tailored for each traveler, and a list of resources.

-This newly-updated brochure provides a description of various types of transportation services for older adults and key questions to ask a transportation provider to determine the best option.
+This brochure provides a description of various types of transportation services for older adults and key questions to ask a transportation provider to determine the best option.

 Living Well With Dementia in the Community: Resources and Supports (order)

 This publication provides information on steps individuals can take if they suspect that a loved one may have dementia, and highlights the many community services and supports available for both older adults with dementia and their caregivers.
 These aging programs enable older adults with dementia to stay connected to their communities and informed about services that can help them remain as independent as possible.

 Expand Your Circles: Prevent Isolation and Loneliness As You Age (order)